schardtbc/iexcloud_api_wrapper/README.md

 A Typescript wrapper for the new iexcloud market data API from IEX Group Inc. All data is returned as Promises for asynchronous data requests.

 ## Usage

+- See USAGE.md file for complete interface definition and call signitures

 Use the npm cli to install as a dependancy into your project